-Income (loss) from discontinued operations represents the income (loss) attributable to our Analytical Standards division that was sold to GFS Chemicals on February 13, 2003 and changes in estimates of our cosmeceutical and toiletry business and that was sold to RP Scherer on July 25, 2000, as follows (in thousands):
+Income (loss) from discontinued operations represents the income (loss) attributable to our Analytical Standards division that was sold to GFS Chemicals on February 13, 2003 and changes in estimates of our cosmeceutical and toiletry business that was sold to RP Scherer on July 25, 2000, as follows (in thousands):

 For the year ended December 31,

-2003 2002 2001
+2004 2003

 Analytical Standards Division

-Income from Analytical Standards

-division \$8 \$ 229 \$ 209
+Income from Analytical Standards division \$ \$ 8 8 \$ 229 229

-Composition and Tailatry Dusings 8 229 209

-Cosmeceutical and Toiletry Business
+Cosmeceutical and Toiletry Business · ·

-Change in estimate for Kligman

-lawsuit settlement (94)

-Recovery of (provisions for)

-doubtful accounts receivable 28 (28) 220
+Recovery of (provisions for) doubtful accounts receivable Change in estimates for professional fees, severance 28 (28)

-Change in estimates for 20 (20) 220

-professional fees, severance

-costs and guarantees (103) 135 (36)
+costs and guarantees Change in estimate of provision for income (133) (103) 135

-Change in estimate of

-provision for income taxes and tax refunds 10 65 325
+taxes and tax refunds 10 65

-(65) 172 415
+(133) (65) 172

-Total income (loss) from

-discontinued operations \$ (57) \$401 \$624
+Total income (loss) from discontinued operations \$ (133) ===== \$(57) === \$401 ===

-===== === ===

-Revenues relating to the discontinued operations totaled \$127,000, \$1,145,000 and \$1,122,000 for the years ended December 31, 2003, 2002 and 2001, respectively.
+Revenues relating to the discontinued operations totaled 0, 127,000 and 1,145,000 for the years ended December 1, 2004, 2003 and 2002, respectively.

 Gain on disposition of discontinued operations in the accompanying Consolidated Statement of Operations for the year ended December 31, 2003 represents the gain on the sale of certain assets of our Analytical Standards division in February 2003.
-Gain on disposition of discontinued operations for the year ended December 31, 2002 and 2001 represents the annual earnout income received from RP Scherer based on the performance of the business sold, net of allowances for claims made by RP Scherer, mostly due to an indemnification claim relating to inventory deemed obsolete, pursuant to the agreement.
+Gain on disposition of discontinued operations for the year ended December 31, 2002 represents the annual earnout income received from RP Scherer based on the performance of the business sold, net of allowances for claims made by RP Scherer, mostly due to an indemnification claim relating to inventory deemed obsolete, pursuant to the agreement.

-The following table sets forth the Company's basic and diluted income (loss) per common share from discontinued operations excluding the gain on sale for the years ended December 31, 2003, 2002 and 2001:
+The following table sets forth the Company's basic and diluted income (loss) per common share from discontinued operations excluding the gain on sale for the years ended December 31, 2004, 2003 and 2002:

-For the year ended December 31, 31, 200 3 2002 2001 Basic income (loss) per common share from discontinued operations \$ \$0.02 \$0.03 Diluted income (loss) per common share from discontinued operations \$ \$0.02 \$0.03
+2004 2003 2002 Basic income (loss) per common share from discontinued operations \$(0.01) \$ \$0.02 Diluted income (loss) per common share from discontinued operations \$(0.01) \$ \$0.02

-Less than (\$0.00) per share
+^{} Less than (\$0.00) per share

-As of December 31, 2003, net assets relating to the discontinued operations include trade receivables of \$119,000.
-Liabilities related to the discontinued operation in the amount of \$53,000 include severance costs and accruals for gross profit guarantees.
+As of December 31, 2004, liabilities related to the discontinued operation in the amount of \$160,000 include severance costs and accruals for gross profit guarantees.
 These liabilities are reported as accrued disposition costs in the accompanying consolidated balance sheets.